 The following year, the publisher William Jaggard released a small poetic collection “The Passionate Pilgrim”, belonging to him.
 However, only five or three excerpts from the twenty poems can be taken up as indisputably Shakespeare’s.
 Anyway, there is an abuse of the author’s name and at the same time a clear testimony that his name was well known to lovers of poetry and could provide any book with success.

-Analyzing the text of the sonnets, it was evident that most of them were devoted to an unnamed young man.
-Later, talking of him in the literature about Shakespearean sonnets, he was labeled “a Friend.”
+Analyzing the text of Shakespeare sonnets, it was evident that most of them were devoted to an unnamed young man.
+Later, talking of him in the literature about Shakespearean sonnets, he was labeled “a friend.”
 The smaller part of Shakespearean sonnets was devoted to a woman, also unknown.
 Her mysterious figure has a name of “Swarthy (Dark) Lady”.

 A hidden code of the mysterious W. Н.

 The most experienced researchers from PapersOwl literally believe that the Friend is the main character of the most of the sonnets.
 In many occasions, he is identified with Henry Wriothesley, 3rd Earl of Southampton.
 (The initials of the name Henry Wriothesley, when rearranged, form the necessary combination of W. H.).
 By the way, Southampton was a great fan of the public theater, where Shakespeare was a scriptwriter.

 Another candidate is William Herbert, 3rd Earl of Pembroke, the nephew of the famous aristocrat Philip Sidney, who later became Lord Chancellor at the court of James I. Pembroke was also related to the sonnets writer: the so-called The Great folio – the posthumous edition in 1623 of thirty-six Shakespearean plays – contained dedication to him and his brother Philip, where it was said that they showed “benevolence to the Author.”